-Due to our present condition in the US, it feels like 1918, 1929 and 1968 all in the last six months.
-A pandemic that 130,000 people has passed away in the US alone, unemployment off the charts and businesses crumbling like dominoes, social unrest like we’ve never seen fueled by police brutality and systemic racism.
+Due to our present condition in the US, it feels like 1918, 1929 and 1968 all in this year 2020.
+A pandemic that 165,000 people has passed away in the US alone, unemployment off the charts and businesses crumbling like dominoes, social unrest like we’ve never seen fueled by police brutality and systemic racism.

 I pray this short message will be a reminder for all of us and an update for our neighbors.

 Islam puts a deep emphasis on our individual duty to our neighbors.
 In fact, 1400 years ago the Prophet Mohammad said: “Angel Jibril advised me continuously to take care of the neighbor till I thought that Allah(God) would make him an inheritor.”
 There are numerous Ahadith (sayings) concerning the neighbors.

 Being a good neighbor and realizing the duty to our neighbors doesn’t just mean being friendly to the homeowners next door.
 It means to help take care of the community as a whole—and that includes the poor.
 Many Muslims know the importance of respecting and caring for our parents and other family members, but we sometimes fall short in extending these rights to our neighbors and the community at large…

 “Serve Allah(God), and join not any partners with Him; and do good—to parents, kinsfolk, orphans, those in need, neighbors who are near, neighbors who are strangers, and the companion by your side, the way-farer (ye meet), and what your right hands possess: for God loveth not the arrogant, the vainglorious.”
 (Quran 4:36)